 Expats and students don’t always have to take out Dutch health insurance.
 This depends on the duration of their stay, whether they’re doing an internship or working, and if they have insurance in their home country.

 The two main options for internationals who want health insurance are:

-- Getting regular Dutch health insurance
+- Getting regular Dutch health insurance, if you are eligible

-If you allready have an healthcare insurance and if you are a EU citizen, your health insurance provider can provide you with an European Health Insurance Card (EHIC).
+If you already have an healthcare insurance and if you are a EU citizen, your health insurance provider can provide you with an European Health Insurance Card (EHIC).
 EHIC provides EU/EEA citizens access to necessary medical care in 34 countries within Europe and Australia.
 The card is issued by the national insurance company or health service.

 Handy facts about Dutch health insurance